ramo/terraform-notes/README.md

 - When running one terraform operation, the state is locked by the terraform so other operations need to wait for the lock.

 ### Remote state
-- Terraform state data is written to remote data store like s3, HarshiCorp Consul, Terraform Cloud, Google cloud storage, Azure blob storage, etc.,
+- Terraform state data is written to remote data store like s3, HashiCorp Consul, Terraform Cloud, Google cloud storage, Azure blob storage, etc.,
 - Remote backends like s3 supports **State Locking**.
 - State files get automatically loaded and uploaded from the remote backend
 - Most of the remote backends support encryption at rest and in transit, so more secure.